Automatic is good, but so is having some say in the matter.

 Automatic updates and security

-As for your concern about security, I’m not terribly concerned.
+As for your concern about security, I’m not terribly worried.